alpdias/instagram-bot/README.md

-# Python BOT for use with Instagram
+# Python bot for use with Instagram

-Python BOT to view stories, like and comment on Instagram photos using webdrivers and scranping.
+Python bot to view stories, like and comment on Instagram photos using webdrivers and scranping.

 * Script to like: <strong>100%</strong></br>
 * Script to like and comment: <strong>100%</strong></br>